 - Booster Car seat – While Brielle has been in a convertible car seat since 13 months, we were in need of another for our other car for Hailey and decided to upgrade Brielle’s to a new booster seat style.
 This one included cup holders which was a novelty that really hasn’t worn off!
 Not only is she safe, comfortable (she can see out the windows a little more) it also has cup holders <– best thing since sliced bread to a toddler!

 Loving the list but shopping for a different aged child?
-Check out the Favorite Products lists for each age group below, including age 4:
+Check out the Favorite Products lists for each age group as I’ve continued to do this yearly!

 - Favorite Products Age 4